Instances and ports#

 Now you’re getting somewhere!
 You’ve only had to make the polygon once, but you’re able to reuse it as many times as you want.

-Modifying the referenced geometry#
+Modifying the instance#

 What happens when you change the original geometry that the reference points to?
 In your case, your references in c all point to the Component p that with the original polygon.
 Let’s try adding a second polygon to p.